TrueSonOfGod/Pwdlist3r/README.md

 ## About

-Pwdlist3r is a simple python tool to generate user password wordlist.
+HashCrack is a simple python tool to generate user password wordlist.
 Weak passwords can be easily guessed using pwdlist3r by target's informations like the nickname or birthdate.

 ## Requirements

-Pwdlist3r needs python v3
+HashCrack needs python v3

 ## Disclaimer

-- Usage of pwdlist3r for attacking targets without prior mutual consent is illegal.
+- Usage of HashCrack for attacking targets without prior mutual consent is illegal.
 - It is the end user's responsibility to obey all applicable local, state and federal laws.
 - Developers are not responsible for any misuse or damage caused by this program.